 There are 8 planets in our solar system and each planet is different from the other.
 Our Earth is the only planet in the solar system in which life exists.
 We will learn all the interesting facts about Earth.

-Our Earth is different from other planets in - Shape, Diameter, Radius, Density, Volume, Mass, Temperature.
+Our Earth is different from other planets in - Shape, Diameter, Radius, Density, Volume, Mass, and Temperature.

 We will try to get complete information about the Earth through this article.